The USVI New Build Field Guide: everything you need to know before you build in the US Virgin Islands

 Most USVI clients are not on-island during construction.
 This is not unusual — it is the norm.
 But it requires a specific approach to project oversight that mainland construction management models don't fully address.

-The first and most important decision is architect selection.
-A mainland architect without USVI project experience will spend your budget learning the market: local code nuances, contractor relationships, material sourcing constraints, permitting process, and the particular way things go wrong on island builds.
+Architect selection is the first and most important decision.
+A mainland architect without USVI project experience will spend your budget learning the market: local code nuances, contractor relationships, material sourcing constraints, and the particular way things go wrong on island builds.
 A USVI-experienced architect arrives with that knowledge already built in.
-The difference in outcome — in timeline, in cost control, in design quality — is not marginal.

 Timeline expectations need to be recalibrated entirely.
 A project that would take 18 months on the mainland may take 30–36 months in the USVI, accounting for permitting, material lead times, and construction pace.
-This is not a failure of execution — it is the market.
-Planning for it is the difference between a project that stays on budget and one that accumulates carrying costs for a year longer than projected.
+Planning for this is the difference between a project that stays on budget and one that accumulates carrying costs for a year longer than projected.

 Should you design your USVI home as a vacation rental?

-This is a decision that needs to be made before design begins, not after — because rental-optimised design and owner-optimised design make different choices at almost every level.
+This decision needs to be made before design begins, not after — because rental-optimised design and owner-optimised design make different choices at almost every level.

 A vacation rental in the USVI market performs on a set of specific attributes: outdoor living space, a pool, privacy between guest areas, strong cross-ventilation, and a layout that functions well without the owner present.
 These are design decisions with budget implications, and retrofitting them into a design that wasn't conceived with rental in mind is expensive and often only partially successful.

-For a detailed breakdown of rental-optimised design decisions, see [How to design a USVI villa that actually performs as a vacation rental.]
+For a detailed breakdown of rental-optimised design decisions, see How We Design USVI Villas That Work as Vacation Rentals.

 If you're planning a custom build in the US Virgin Islands, Office Hours is the right first step — a focused conversation before you commit to anything.